 Donald inherited Sir Malcolm's taste for adventure, plus of course a Bluebird boat to start him on the trail to a LSR and WSR career, purchased for a nominal fee, after Sir Malcolm passed away in 1948.
 More importantly, he learned how to do it from his father and realized that he could do it too.
-The K4 was converted from propeller drive to jet engine before the death of his father, but Major Halford from de Havilland was disinclined to to see Donald use it because of his inexperience.
+The K4 was already converted from propeller drive to jet engine before the death of his father, but Major Halford from de Havilland was disinclined to to see Donald use it because of his inexperience.
 Accordingly, he asked for it to be returned.
 Hence Vospers were asked to convert it back to propeller drive, which pleased Leo Villa as much as it must have infuriated Donald.
 All that remained was to fit the Rolls Royce engine, then on 10th August, Donald made four runs and later in the week experienced a scary moment or two but nevertheless did not let up on the throttle - something that was in the end to be his undoing.

 During this conversion Donald was invited to enter the Oltranza Cup, an Italian event.
 The race took part on Lake Garda.
 This was four laps over a 5-mile triangular course; with the winner winning the Grand Prix for the fastest overall speed and the Oltranza cup going to the boat that set the fastest time over two consecutive laps.

 Finally freed of all parental restrictions, Donald got to work honing his skills as a water speed record contender.
 It must have seemed like business as usual to Leo Villa.